A CONTROVERSIAL car dealer has escaped a driving ban despite admitting he drove while disqualified, in a move that has angered former customers.

 A spokesman said: “This is a complex case with many dimensions that touches upon other parts of the region, and as such Southampton is working with Hampshire Trading Standards to secure further resources in order to pursue all lines of enquiry as effectively as possible.”

 Stories about cars sold so far include someone buying a previously written-off vehicle and another car was fitted with unregistered plates.
 Others broke down hours after being bought.

 Some people handed their cars back for repairs but claim they were not returned to them.

-One of them was 37-year-old ex Afghan war veteran Dave Critchley who bought a van to work as a gas engineer.
+One of them was 37-year-old ex Afghan war veteran Danny Critchley who bought a van to work as a gas engineer.

 He said: “There is no justice.
 I paid the money for the vehicle - but I am still without a van.”